csgomez25/FPGA-Multi-Game/README.md

 Buttons are debounced in hardware and game state advances only on `frame_tick`, so no input is double-registered across a frame boundary.

-## Team

-Built by a team of four as part of an FPGA design course at Cal Poly Pomona.

-The initial `vga_sync` timing block was set up by a teammate.
-This repository's owner implemented the three game modules, the `arcade_top` integration and score mux, most of the testbenches in `sim/`, and the debugging and corrections to the VGA block that got it working on hardware.

 ## Notes